Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Pirates

-Lourdes Gurriel Jr. -- .179 average over his past 10 games -- will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates, with Rich Hill on the hill, on July 7 at 9:40 PM ET.
+Lourdes Gurriel Jr. -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Arizona Diamondbacks versus the Pittsburgh Pirates, with Mitch Keller on the hill, on July 8 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+In his most recent game, he collected three extra-base hits (3-for-4 with two doubles, a home run and four RBI) against the Pirates.

 Lourdes Gurriel Jr. Game Info & Props vs. the Pirates